Parisians grieve and pay their respects to fire-ravaged Notre Dame

 Some made a point of taking time to pause and pay their respects during the French capital's buzzing rush hour.

-“People have come as if they are visiting a sick friend,” student Jossien Prouteau, 22, said while standing on a bridge across the the Seine River that connects the Left Bank with Île de la Cité — the island where Notre Dame is situated.
+“People have come as if they are visiting a sick friend,” student Jossien Prouteau, 22, said while standing on a bridge across the Seine River, which connects the Left Bank with Île de la Cité — the island where Notre Dame is.
 "Watching the flames last night was like watching a woman being beaten up without being able to do anything."

 As a practicing Catholic, Prouteau said he would typically spend a few minutes each day thinking or praying outside the cathedral.

-Others on the banks of the Seine expressed a common sense of disbelief that Notre Dame, which embodies so much of French identity, history and culture, could be left in such a state by flames.
+Others on the banks of the Seine expressed a common sense of disbelief that Notre Dame, which embodies so much of French identity, history and culture, could be left in such a state.

+Jack Lang, who served as France's culture minister between 1981 and 1986 and then again between 1988 and 1992, was among those who gathered on the banks of the Seine to survey the damage.
+He said predictions that it would take "tens of years" to rebuild the cathedral were "unacceptable."

+“This is a monument that is dear to the heart of millions of people around the world,” Lang said.
+"It needs urgency."

-Hours earlier, crowds gathered after dark near the monument to sing the "Hail Mary" as fire swept across its roof and threatened to raze the greatest of Gothic cathedrals to the ground.
+Hours earlier, crowds gathered after dark to sing the "Hail Mary" as fire swept across the roof and threatened to raze the greatest of Gothic cathedrals to the ground.

 Watch: Bystanders sing hymns as Notre Dame burnsApril 16, 201901:02